 - 10min Stretching

-Finish with 10 minutes stretching to assist with the recovery (this isn’t necessarily included in the 60 minute workout and can be conducted whilst showering post workout).
+Finish with 10 minutes of stretching to assist with the recovery (this isn’t necessarily included in the 60-minute workout and can be conducted whilst showering post-workout).

 Share this post so your friends can benefit as well.